 Before you’ve signed a contract or started a project, get the email address and telephone number of the person responsible for paying you.
 If you’re working with a large company, ask for a contact in accounts payable.
 If there are any snafus with billing, this will be crucial information because this person can update you on the status of your invoice and let you know when to expect payment.

 Figure out what you’re worth and track your time to find out your hourly rate

 Consultants rarely track their time properly – by tracking your time you and the company that has hired you both have a clear understanding of exactly what you’ve done and how you’ve done it.
 This is crucial if you are charging by the hour, and will help you understand what your time is actually worth.

 Most time tracking applications also have a mobile component, which you can use to record time spent off the computer, for instance at meetings or off site work.
-Most time tracking apps will also have reporting features which will make it a breeze to tally your hours and invoice your clients at the end of a project, or work period.
+Most time management software tools will also have reporting features which will make it a breeze to tally your hours and invoice your clients at the end of a project, or work period.

 Use professional invoicing software